metrica-sports/codeball/docs/format-for-play.md

 ## Prefix

 Every time you want to create something in our database, like a Pattern, Tag Group or Tag you'll need to add a code to it.
 You can manage your codes any way you like as long you create unique codes for each resource.
 We'll provide you wit a **prefix** you'll need to add to your codes.
 If a resource you want to create doesn't have the appropriate prefix it will be omitted.
-Let's say you want to create some patterns and your prefix is **RCNG.** You could do something like RCNG_001 and RCNG_002 or RCNG_COUNTER and RCNG_POSESSION.
+Let's say you want to create some patterns and your prefix is **RCNG.** You could do something like RCNG_001 and RCNG_002 or RCNG_COUNTER and RCNG_POSSESSION.
 It's up to you how you manage codes, but the prefix is mandatory.

 ## Patterns